Esri/quickstart-map-ios/README.md

    Note: You will need to create an ESRI account to do so.
 Learn more [here](https://webaccounts.esri.com/cas/index.cfm).

 2. Either clone or [download and unzip](https://github.com/Esri/quickstart-map-ios/archive/master.zip) this repository.

-For iOS Runtime SDK 10.1.1 and later, be sure to choose the appropriate branch.
+   This branch is for iOS Runtime SDK 2.3.2.
+For iOS Runtime SDK 10.1.1 and later, use [this](https://github.com/Esri/quickstart-map-ios/tree/runtime-sdk-10-1-1) branch.
 3. Open the EsriQuickStartLib project and build the "Universal Framework" scheme.

 ### Build the Quick Start Sample Application